-In March of 2005, the DOE announced that CH2M-WG Idaho, LLC (CWI) had been selected to lead the \$2.9 billion environmental cleanup of the INL site.
-CWI is comprised of Denver-based CH2M HILL and Boise-based Washington Group International.
-The cleanup project, named the ICP, is a seven-year undertaking to perform the cleanup of the 890-square-mile site.
+In March of 2005, the DOE announced that CH2M-WG Idaho, LLC (CWI) had been selected to lead the \$2.9 billion environmental cleanup of the INL Site.
+CWI is comprised of Denver-based CH2M HILL and Boise-based URS Washington Division (formerly Washington Group International [WG]).
+The cleanup project, named the Idaho Cleanup Project (ICP), is a seven-year undertaking to perform the cleanup of the 890-square-mile site.
 As the ICP contractor, CWI is responsible for treatment and disposal of radioactive waste; retrieval, disposal, and other remediation related to buried waste; safe management of spent nuclear fuel; disposition of nuclear materials; disposition of reactor and non-reactor nuclear facilities; and other environmental remediation activities.
 Included in the Scope of Work (SOW) for the ICP is the treatment of approximately one million gallons of SBW stored in three underground tanks.

-1 "Certain information addressed within this Article pertains to Contract No. DE-AC07-05ID14516 between CH2M WG Idaho, LLC and the U.S. Department of Energy.
-The views and opinions of the authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof."
+1 Certain information addressed within this paper pertains to Contract No. DE-AC07-05ID14516 between CH2M-WG Idaho, LLC and the U.S. Department of Energy.
+The views and opinions of the authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

 The DOE issued the Record of Decision (ROD) selecting steam reforming as the treatment process for SBW in December 2005 [1].
-In the ROD, the DOE stated that the preferred disposal path for the SBW would be RH-TRU, but that "Until such time as the regulatory approvals are obtained and a determination that the waste is TRU is made, the Department will manage the waste to allow disposal at WIPP or at a geologic repository for spent nuclear fuel (SNF) and HLW."2
+In the ROD, the DOE stated that the preferred disposal path for the SBW would be as remote-handled transuranic (RH-TRU) waste, but that "Until such time as the regulatory approvals are obtained and a determination that the waste is TRU is made, the Department will manage the waste to allow disposal at WIPP or at a geologic repository for spent nuclear fuel (SNF) and HLW."

-In order to meet the requirement to provide dual disposal paths for the SBW, CWI proposed to treat the SBW with the patented THOR® steam reforming waste treatment technology.
-The THOR® technology can produce a final waste product that is suitable for disposal as RH-TRU; and with modifications, it can produce a different waste form that could be qualified for ultimate disposal in a HLW geologic repository.
-CWI selected THOR Treatment Technologies, LLC (TTT), an affiliate of Washington Group International, to design and build a THOR® steam reforming waste treatment system for SBW (Figure 1 provides a drawing of the IWTU facility on the INTEC location).
-The THOR® system being designed will produce a waste form suitable for disposal as RH-TRU.
-The remainder of this paper provides an overview of the THOR® system design for that preferred disposal path.
-If the DOE calls for disposal of the SBW as HLW, the THOR® system design would undergo several modifications to accommodate a HLW disposal path.
+In order to meet the requirement to provide dual disposal paths for the SBW, CWI proposed to treat the SBW with the patented THOR[®] steam reforming waste treatment technology.
+The THOR[®] technology can produce a final waste product that is suitable for disposal as RH-TRU; and with modifications, it can produce a different waste form that could be qualified for ultimate disposal in a high-level (HLW) geologic repository.
+CWI selected THOR Treatment Technologies, LLC (TTT), an affiliate of URS Washington Division, to design and build a THOR[®] steam reforming waste treatment system for SBW (Figure 1 provides a drawing of the IWTU at the INTEC facility).
+The THOR[®] system will produce a waste form suitable for disposal as RH-TRU.
+The remainder of this paper provides an overview of the THOR[®] system design for that preferred disposal path.
+If the DOE calls for disposal of the SBW as HLW, the THOR[®] system design would undergo several modifications to accommodate a HLW disposal path.